rackerlabs/csi-marconi/README.rst

 #.
 Install tsung in all the machines.
 (See Section: Installing Tsung from Source).
    One of the machines will be the controller, & the rest will be clients.
 #.
-Enable ssh connection with no passphrase, between all the machines.
+Enable ssh connection with no passphrase, between the tsung controller and each of the clients.
 #.
 Update the /etc/hosts in all the machines.
 The controller:/etc/hosts should have entries pointing to all the clients, as well as itself.
    All the clients, should have an entry for the controller in /etc/hosts.
    (We want to avoid the overhead of a dns lookup.)